semaphoreP/codeastro/README.md

 ## Project Information

 Throughout this week, you’ll be working with a small group of collaborators (1-4 others) on a final project, a real open-source Python package for astronomy.
+If you already have group partners in mind, please email us!
+If not, we will assign you to a group based on timezone, career level, and any personal preferences you've communicated to us.
 This is an opportunity to put the knowledge you’ve learned from Code/Astro intro practice.
 On the final day of the workshop (Saturday June 25th), you’ll (optionally) have a chance to present your package to the other Code/Astro participants.

 ### Project Goal: